getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Hints
 Event and Breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
 For events, those are things like `event_id`, `originalException`, `syntheticException` (used internally to generate cleaner stack trace), and any other arbitrary `data` that user attaches.
-For breadcrumbs it's all implementation dependent.
+For breadcrumbs, it's all implementation dependent.
 For XHR requests, the hint contains the xhr object itself, for user interactions it contains the DOM element and event name, etc.

 They are available in two places: `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
 Those are two ways we'll allow users to modify what we put together.